Frequently Asked Questions

 Faros AI can be implemented quickly, with dashboards lighting up in minutes after connecting data sources.
 Git and Jira Analytics setup takes just 10 minutes.
 Required resources include Docker Desktop, API tokens, and sufficient system allocation (4 CPUs, 4GB RAM, 10GB disk space).

-What is Change Failure Rate (CFR)?
+What is Change Failure Rate (CFR) and how is it measured?

 What is a good Change Failure Rate?